matif1766095/MintMinder/README.md

 ## 🛠️ Installation

-To get started with the Game Coin Management System, follow these steps:
+To get started with the MintMinder (Game Coin Management System), follow these steps:

 1. **Clone the repository:**
    ```bash